Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

-> "Knowledge sharing is (an essential task of) systems building" [Post from 2023]({% post_url 2023-03-31-knowledge-sharing-as-systems-building %})
+> "Knowledge sharing is (an essential task of) systems building"

+[Post from 2023]({% post_url 2023-03-31-knowledge-sharing-as-systems-building %})

 ## Understanding Knowledge: The DIKW model

 ### The DIKW Pyramid

-When I was preparing this talk, I spoke with [Dawn Ahukanna](https://www.linkedin.com/in/dawnahukanna/) who introduced me to the DIKW pyramid as good starting model for knowledge.
+When I was preparing this talk, I spoke with [Dawn Ahukanna](https://www.linkedin.com/in/dawnahukanna/) about it, she introduced me to the DIKW pyramid as good starting model for knowledge.

 The DIKW model makes it clear that context is the bridge between data and insight.
 Data turns into information only when it's interpreted within a relevant context, and it becomes knowledge when that information is applied repeatedly to gain experience.
 At the top of the pyramid sits wisdom, the least developed layer, demanding moral deliberation and the ability to apply knowledge across situations.